randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Not For Profit (Mostly)

-This community is hyper-allergic to unwanted commercial behavior.
+This community is hyper-averse to unwanted commercial behavior.
 This is not a place for prominent commercial activities such as recruiting, lead generation, marketing, and other solicitation, except in channels dedicated to that purpose.
-This includes starting market research conversations outside of #market-research.
-If you join this community to take value rather than contribute, the community will quickly notice and react.
+This includes starting market research conversations for for-profit products or services outside of #market-research.
+If you join this community to take more value than you contribute, the community will quickly notice and react.

 While apparent commercial behavior is easy to identify, non-obvious commercial behavior is a grey area.
 In general, if you are wondering if a post is commercially appropriate, our guidelines are that you:

 * Ask permission from the channel before posting a message that might be considered commercial, stating clear intent for the post, and,
 * Listen to the response of your peers in the channel and act accordingly.
+* Don't rush to delete a useful conversation in a thread where only 1-2 people considered it commercial or market research.
+Give people in other timezones a change to weigh in.
+Of course, if an admin asks you to delete the thread, please do.

 If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community, such as [#how-to-rls](https://rands-leadership.slack.com/archives/C6M7U8DFF) , [#rls-admins](https://rands-leadership.slack.com/archives/CQC5BGPAB),  or [#rls-rules](https://rands-leadership.slack.com/archives/C0GH4MMNU).